Skip to Main Content

 Governance & Leadership

-The American Health Law Association is governed by a 23-member Board of Directors comprised of nationally recognized health law professionals from diverse practice settings.
-Our leadership structure ensures that AHLA effectively serves its 12,000+ members while advancing our mission to deliver educational content and serve as a professional home for all who engage with health law.
+AHLA is governed by a 21-member Board of Directors comprised of nationally recognized health law professionals from diverse practice settings.
+AHLA's leadership structure ensures AHLA effectively serves its 12,000+ members while advancing AHLA's mission of delivering authoritative content and serving as a professional home for all who engage with health law.

 Leadership Structure